 You also need to talk to your doctor, chiropractor, or physiotherapist, though in the end, your decision should be based on your actual needs.
-If you want the power of a complete, multi-jet massage experience (along with the standard bubbles) you need to be ready to spend a bit of money for more pumps and jets to provide you what you exactly need.
+If you want the power of a complete, multi-jet massage experience (along with the standard bubbles) you need to be ready to spend a bit of money for more pumps and jets to meet your needs.

 The spa also needs to be powerful enough for the effect that you want.
 For example, a three-pump unit with 120 jets holds a ratio of 40:1, which is less powerful compared to a two-pump unit with 60 jets.

-The process of buying a new spa pool or hot tub should be something that is exciting, comfortable, and fun for you, your family, and friends.
+The process of buying a new spa pool should be something that is exciting, comfortable, and fun for you, your family, and friends.

-Also read: Are spa pools goof for Arthritis?
+Also read: Are spa pools good for Arthritis?

 The only thing left is to find a professional pool builder that can help create this amazing home amenity.
-If you are planning to build one in your property on the Gold Coast or in northern NSW, Burleight Pools is the best builder for your spa pool or hut tub.
+If you are planning to build one in your property on the Gold Coast or in northern NSW, Burleigh Pools is the best builder for your spa pool\.
 We build all types of pools, including, lap pools, plunge pools and freeform pools.

-Contact Burleigh Pools today at 07 5576 0500 to get a free consultation and talk to our team of expert builders for your swimming pool or hot tub needs.Back To Articles
+Contact Burleigh Pools today at 07 5576 0500 to get a free consultation and talk to our team of expert builders for your swimming pool needs.Back To Articles